ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/Vendors_API/AWS_Amazon_Web_Services.md

 ![AWS - Your Security Credentials](aws/aws-your-security-credentials.png)

-To generate keys, click **Create New Access Key** and your keys will be generated.
+To generate keys, click **Create New Access Key**, and your keys will be generated.
 These access keys are available globally for all of your AWS regions.

 ![AWS - Create Access Key](aws/aws-create-access-key.png)

-Copy those keys to the AWS API settings in your IP Fabric and don't forget to **fill in the regions where the devices which you want to discover are**.
+Copy those keys to the AWS API settings in your IP Fabric, and don't forget to **fill in the regions where the devices you want to discover are located**.
 Multiple regions can be set for one API key and secret.

 ![Add Connection](aws/aws-vendor-api.png)

-## Required IAM policy
+## Required IAM Policy

 To ensure that IP Fabric can retrieve all the required data to model the AWS networks, a series of specific policies are required to be applied